 Let’s learn how to build a LAMP server (Linux, Apache, MySQL/MariaDB, PHP) mostly from source.
 Not only is this educational, but it allows developers to test multiple versions of databases, scripting languages, etc. I’m going to keep this simple so anyone who can use a computer can do it.
 For the most part, you can just copy/paste the commands I list.

-First, I want to apologize for never completing the 2018 LAMP server series.
-Between moving and health issues I kind of dropped the ball.
+First, I want to apologize for never completing the 2019 LAMP server series.
+My health has not been good.
 This year I’m going to try to make things simpler.

 Articles In This Series

 I’ve broken down each step in a separate article for brevity.

 - Setup VM